stoeps13/connections-doc/source/admin/admin/r_admin_searchcellconfig_commands.md

     SearchCellConfig.setEcmPostFiltering(100,5100,30000,60000)
     ```

+    !!! note
-    **Note:** This example would be suitable for a community library with approximately 500,000 ECM files.
+    This example would be suitable for a community library with approximately 500,000 ECM files.
 You may need to experiment with the parameters to find the optimum settings values that give the best search results.

 SearchCellConfig.setEcmPostFilteringSocketDataTimeOut\(socketDataTimeOutInMillis\)
 :   Sets the socket data timeout value for post-filtering.